 In reviewing your complaint about equity release, we’ll consider things like:

 - whether the agreement was clearly explained to you – particularly important features such as early repayment charges?

 - did you understand what you were agreeing to, and how the equity release scheme worked?

 - did your circumstances at the time you took out the agreement mean you were vulnerable?

 - was it necessary to raise money through equity release, or were other ways of raising funds properly explored?

 - was equity release suitable for you – for instance, did you plan to move home in the future?

 If we decide something’s gone wrong, we’ll consider whether you’ve lost out as a result – and what the business needs to do to put things right.
 This might include telling a business not to apply an early repayment charge – or to refund the charge if you’ve already paid it.

-In some cases we’ll tell the lender to pay compensation for any trouble or upset they’ve caused.
+In some cases we’ll tell the lender to pay compensation for any distress and inconvenience they’ve caused.